AlessandroRestagno/Extended-Kalman-Filter-SDC-Term2-P1-Udacity/README.md

 ## Prerequisites
 The project has the following dependencies (from Udacity's seed project):

-cmake >= 3.5
+* cmake >= 3.5
-make >= 4.1
+* make >= 4.1
-gcc/g++ >= 5.4
+* gcc/g++ >= 5.4
-Udacity's simulator.
+* Udacity's simulator.
-For instructions on how to install these components on different operating systems, please, visit Udacity's seed project.
-As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Mac OS.
-I am sorry to be that restrictive.
+For instructions on how to install these components on different operating systems, please, visit [Udacity's seed project] (https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
+As this particular implementation was done on Windows 10 using Bash, the rest of this documentation will be focused on Bash.

-In order to install the necessary libraries, use the install-mac.sh.
+In order to install the necessary libraries, use the install-ubuntu.sh.

 Compiling and executing the project
 These are the suggested steps: